RachelMatlis/FacebookDesktopApp/README.md

  Class Adapter, Singleton, Proxy, Iterator, Strategy and Template Method.

 <p>Example of Singleton usage:</p>
-Activated during the log- in operation.
+Activated during the log- in operation.<br>

 Singleton is used in order to create <b>one instance</b> of the variable: m_login , which contains data about the current logged-in user.
 Singleton is necessary here since only one user is logged-in to the application, therefore  only one instance of this user is required , additionally this instance has to live  until the end of the program.